 Driver had the car towed home.
 The next day he added water to the reservoir which infiltrated the crankcase [suggesting busted gaskets somewhere].
 He then left the car in that same state, in his garage [for few months while driving another car].

-Upon recent disassembly and inspection of the timing belt, it is found in good condition i.e., it is not broken or frayed [the teeth are NOT spun down or missing at the crank balance pulley gear/sprocket].
+Upon recent disassemble and inspection of the timing belt, it is found in good condition i.E, it is not broken or frayed [the teeth are NOT spun down or missing at the crank balance pulley gear/sprocket].
 Also, prior to releasing belt tension, it was near impossible to manually/hand-turn the crank (after draining the crankcase).
 However,

 On removal of the intake manifold, rust on the underside of the intake valves on both sides of the engine is apparent.
 Obviously, water or steam entered those areas.

-His objective is to avoid time and costs of taking appart and reassembling anything needlessly or braking anything in the process.
+His objective is to avoid time and costs of taking apart and reassembling anything needlessly or braking anything in the process.

 Thanks for the comments guys but neither answered the question directly like whether the the starter solenoid is overridden by the ECM when the engine is hot and what gaskets other than heads can cause the mix of water and oil?